iredmail/docs/en_US/overview/0-network.ports.md

 ## Amavisd-new

-* 10024: main port used for Postfix to inject incoming/outgoing emails for spam/virus scanning, DKIM signing/verification, etc.
+* 10024: port used for inbound messages, includes spam/virus scanning, DKIM verification, applying spam policy.
+* 10026: port used for outbound messages, includes spam/virus scanning, DKIM signing, apply spam policy.
 * 9998: port used to manage quarantined emails.

 All ports are listening on `127.0.0.1` by default.